What Should I Do If I Slip and Fall at Work?

 Contact us today at Douglas and London

-If you or a loved one were seriously injured in a slip and fall accident at work, you need the services of an experienced New York Slip and Fall Lawyer at Douglas and London.
+If you or a loved one were seriously injured in a slip and fall accident at work, you need the services of the experienced New York City slip and fall lawyers at Douglas and London.
 Call or text us 24/7 to schedule a free consultation or submit our online contact form.
 We will evaluate your case and let you know your options.
 Our dedicated lawyers have recovered more than $4 billion for clients in settlements and verdicts.